Anzar0211/Aeonaxy-nodejs/README.md

 It would be more intuitive and user friendly if the requests are sent through a API testing tool such as postman.
 The following are the the endpoints for the api.

- //NOTE THAT values within quotea are strings whereas without quotes are numeric values.For Example phone is a numeric value.
+ //NOTE THAT values within quotea are strings.

 AUTH ROUTES
 1) https://aeonaxy-nodejs-41m4.onrender.com/api/v1/auth/signup